Loraine Lavallee

 Research and Expertise

-Within the field of conservation psychology, my research is focused on the impact of the socio-cultural context on the individuals’ ability to live sustainably and happily.
-Very broadly, I am interested in forces that disconnect individuals from knowing nature and understanding their environmental impact and interested in ways to reconnect and involve individuals in collective approaches to environmental conservation.
+With the goal of increasing individuals’ ability to live sustainably and happily, my research investigates cultural forces that disconnect individuals from nature and from awareness of their environmental impact and investigates policy tools that can reconnect and involve individuals in collective approaches to environmental conservation.

 Selected Publications